jku-ssw/java-bytecode-generator/README.md

 ##-m:
 The probability to generate methods
 ##-mc:
-The probability to generate method-malls
+The probability to generate method-calls
 ##-ml:
 The maximum number of iterations for method-generation
 ##-mp: